Lima Airport Post COVID-199

 The Lima Airport Plan Creates Longer And Longer Delays

-Gringo Taxis has been doing airport transfers for nearly 5 years now.
+We have been doing picking clients up to or from the airport for nearly 5 years now.
 And with over 10,000 satisfied customers we have a bit of experience on how long things used to take versus now.

 Up until the invention of Biometric passports and now Covid-19 you could clear customs and immigration inside of 60 minutes.
 Add on checking everyone’s temperature before disembarking and photo at Immigration and it’s nearly 3 hours.
 Which is why it’s so important to have communication when you travel.